Strengthened account security through a seamless multi-factor authentication workflow

 Understanding the problem

 The existing application relied only on a basic username and password.
 Mobile offered optional biometric login (fingerprint on Android, Face ID on iOS), but adoption was inconsistent and not enforced.
 On web, saved passwords made it easy for unauthorized users to access sensitive health information, so we needed to introduce and inforce MFA.
-Because the application is white-label, the solution had to respect the client’s brand while still aligning with TELUS Health’s internal authentication standards.

 Defining key design goals